 Built for Engineers and Developers

-Computers and Structures, Inc.’s Application Programming Interface (API) allows engineers and developers to programmatically exploit the power and productivity of CSI software.
+Computers and Structures, Inc.’s Application Programming Interface (API) allows engineers and developers to exploit the power and productivity of CSI software programmatically.

-With a little programming knowledge it is possible to create a spreadsheet, plugin, or third-party application that can interface with CSI software.
-The API is compatible with most major programming languages, including Visual Basic for Applications (VBA), VB.NET, C#, C++, Visual Fortan, Python, and Matlab.
-Whether a seasoned developer or new to programming, you should find the CSI API syntax easy and intuitive.
+With a little programming knowledge, it is possible to create a spreadsheet, plugin or third-party application that can interface with CSI software.
+The API is compatible with most major programming languages including Visual Basic for Applications (VBA), VB.NET, C#, C++, Visual Fortan, Python, and Matlab.
+Whether you are a seasoned developer or new to programming, you will find the CSI API syntax easy and intuitive.

-Smart SpreadsheeetsEmploy the API from within an Excel spreadsheet to create, modify and run a model, then extract the results back to the spreadsheet for further processing.
+Smart SpreadsheetsEmploy the API from within an Excel spreadsheet to create, modify, and run a model, then extract the results back to the spreadsheet for further processing.

-Build Custom PluginsPlugins created with the API can be directly accessed from within CSI software, allowing users to utilize custom commands in conjunction with the regular software features.
+Build Custom PluginsPlugins created with the API can be accessed from within CSI software directly, allowing the use of custom commands in conjunction with the regular software features.

 Cross Product Development